Are Brenda Andrews & James Pavatt Still In Prison? 2018 Could See Their Sentences Change

 The next case to be featured on Investigation Discovery's Someone You Thought You Knew follows the murder convictions of Brenda Andrew and James Pavatt — also known as the Sunday School Killers, according to Oxygen.
 The sordid case starts after the 2001 murder of Brenda Andrew's estranged husband Rob Andrew, for which both Brenda and Pavatt were convicted.
 But are Brenda Andrew and James Pavatt still in prison in 2018?
 Pavatt's sentence has been up for debate in recent years, and it could affect Brenda's too.

-According to The Oklahoman, Rob was shot to death in November 2001 when picking up his kids from Brenda's house.
-The couple had married in 1984 but had separated in October 2001 at Brenda's request, per Oxygen.
-After Rob's death, Brenda initially claimed that masked gunmen attacked the two of them, in a shootout that fatally wounded Rob and left Brenda with a shot to her arm, according to The Oklahoman.
+As reported by The Oklahoman, Rob was shot to death in November 2001 when picking up his kids from Brenda's house.
+The couple had married in 1984 but separated in October 2001 at Brenda's request, per Oxygen.
+After Rob's death, Brenda initially claimed that masked gunmen attacked the two of them in a shootout that fatally wounded Rob and left Brenda with a shot to her arm, The Oklahoman continues.

-According to ABC News, investigators' suspicions were raised when Brenda and fellow Sunday school teacher James Pavatt fled with Brenda's children to Mexico on the day of Rob's funeral.
-Brenda and Pavatt were arrested crossing back from Mexico three months later, per ABC News.
+According to another Oklahoman report, investigators' suspicions were raised when Brenda and fellow Sunday school teacher James Pavatt fled with Brenda's children to Mexico on the day of Rob's funeral.
+Brenda and Pavatt were arrested crossing back from Mexico three months later.

 Below are their mugshots from 2004 and 2003, respectively.

 The pair stood trial separately, but the prosecution alleged the same motive for both: Rob's insurance payout.
 According to The Oklahoman, Pavatt was a friend of Rob's and also an insurance salesman.
 He had previously sold him a life insurance policy with an $800,000 payout.
-But Brenda had a double motive, claimed Pavatt's defense lawyer.
-Per Oxygen, Brenda had reportedly taken out a life insurance police on Pavatt.
+But Pavatt's defense lawyer claimed Brenda had a double motive.
+Per Oxygen, Brenda had reportedly taken out a life insurance policy on Pavatt.
 "So Brenda would've received both the insurance proceeds from Rob's life insurance policy, as well as the insurance proceeds from Jim Pavatt's life insurance policy once he was executed for the murder of her husband," Pavatt's defense attorney said, per Oxygen.

 But that could potentially change.
 According to Oklahoma News 4, in 2017, the federal appeals court decided that the death penalty sentence isn't applicable for Pavatt.
 To get that sentence, the state needed to prove, essentially, that Rob suffered when he was dying, making it a "heinous, atrocious, or cruel" crime.
 The decision to reverse his sentence focused on Brenda's 911 call after her husband was shot, where she apparently didn't indicate that Rob was in pain or suffering.
 According to that first Oklahoman article, Pavatt's lawyers used that to claim that Rob apparently died too quickly to meet the "heinous, atrocious, or cruel" requirements.